 The antistatic brushes are easy to use and the effectiveness is very quick to be seen.
 These very soft brushes remove dust but also eliminate the static charge on records.
 By using them, your listening will that much more precise!

 The Japanese Furutech brand deliberately focused on the problem of static electricity!
-After the success encountered with its SK-3 brush, the manufacturer is now proposing a completely innovative solution: The Furutech SK-Filter antistatic tonearm.
-All you need to do is place the tonearm next to your turntable and its brush at 1 mm from the spinning record to eliminate up to 20,000 volts of static charge!
+After the success encountered with its antistatic brush, the manufacturer was proposing a completely innovative solution: the Furutech SK-Filter antistatic tonearm.
+With this type of tonearm, all you need to do is place the tonearm next to your turntable and its brush at 1 mm from the spinning record to eliminate up to 20,000 volts of static charge!
 The BEST!

 We hope that these few tips will help you reduce the static electricity on your records, and that your listening experience will be that much better.
 As always, our technicians remain can be contacted if you would like more information via e-mail (email@example.com).